ingridscience

 Activity grouping ideas:

-Optional: Look at a Biome map, discuss their broad climate differences, then focus in on our temperate rainforest of the Pacific Northwest.
+Look at a Biome map, discuss their broad climate differences, including our temperate rainforest of the Pacific Northwest.

-Optional: Sun's angle on earth activity to explain the differences in climate.
+Optional: Sun's angle on earth activity to explain the differences in climate in biomes.

 Model a food web of the temperate rain forest.